Kurt Hinish: Professional career

 After going unselected in the 2022 NFL draft, Hinish was signed by the Houston Texans as an undrafted free agent.
 He started the preseason near the bottom of the depth chart, but was receiving first-team reps by the end of the preseason.
 He became one of three undrafted rookies to make the final roster.
 As a rookie, he appeared in 15 games and started three.
 He finished with one sack and 23 total tackles (11 solo).

 On August 27, 2024, Hinish was placed on injured reserve, and activated on October 15.
 In 10 games for Houston, he logged 12 combined tackles.

 On March 6, 2025, Hinish re-signed with the Texans on a one-year, $1.8 million contract.

+On March 13, 2026, Hinish was released by the Texans following a failed physical.